ssilverm/mfo-static-website/pages/badge.md

 layout: default
 permalink: /badge/
 ---
+# Check back for info as the event approaches!

+{%comment%}
 # Quick Info
 Thanks for scanning that handy QR code on your badge!
 Your reward is this handy info to help you have a great time at Maker Faire Orlando!